tiki-deprecated/apps-receipt-capacitor/README.md

+# Discontinuation Notice: Transition to TIKI Publish Client Library

+Please note that the [TIKI App Receipt Capacitor SDK](https://github.com/tiki/apps-receipt-capacitor) has been discontinued as part of our ongoing development process.
+As of April 2024, we will no longer be maintaining or updating this SDK.
+It no longer can connect to our new APIs, and should not be used.

+We have replaced this SDK with our new client library, [TIKI Publish Client Library](https://github.com/tiki/publish-client-capacitor), which offers improved functionality, better support, and enhanced features.
+We encourage you to transition to the new client library for continued support and compatibility with future updates.

+---

 # TIKI Receipt (Capacitor + Vue.js)

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 <a href="https://receipt-capacitor.mytiki.com" alt="Reference Docs"><img src="https://img.shields.io/static/v1?logo=readme&label=&message=reference%20docs&color=018EF5&logoColor=white&style=flat-square"></a>
 [![All Contributors](https://img.shields.io/badge/all_contributors-7-orange.svg?style=flat-square)](#contributors-)